 Looking for a sunny destination with numerous activities for kids?
 St. George, Utah just might be the answer.
 Located a quick ninety minute drive from Las Vegas, St. George lies within striking distance of four state parks and Zion National Park.
 Since the city is located in the Mojave Desert, it doesn’t have the cold weather found in other parts of the state.
 St. George, Utah weather hovers between 50 and 60 degrees in the winter, and the area enjoys over 300 days of sunshine a year!
-If you’re looking for fun things to do in St. George, Utah with kids look no further.
+If you’re looking for fun things to do in St George with kids, look no further.
 We’ll have you booking a trip to Southern Utah in no time!

 Zion National Park is the perfect spot for kids with many family friendly hiking and biking trails.
 There’s also a scenic drive along the Virgin River and many opportunities to spot local wildlife.
-It’s a quick 45 minute drive from St. George and as one of the most beautiful national parks in the U.S., it’s one you won’t want to miss.
+It’s a quick 45 minute drive from St. George and as one of the most beautiful national parks in the U.S., it’s one of the best things to do in St George.

 Sand Hollow State Park is 20,000 acres of pure recreation.
 Sandy Hollow Reservoir meets the red sand dunes and provides for some amazing ATV adventures.
 Older kids won’t want to miss this!